 Mark K. Payne

 Mark Payne is the managing partner at Winzenburg, Leff, Purvis & Payne, LLP where he specializes in representing community associations in Colorado.
 Mark provides general counsel to homeowners associations, including counseling boards about responsible governance; preparation of opinions and recommendations for boards of directors; review and amendment of association governing documents; drafting and amendment of contracts; completion and build-out of incomplete communities; and assisting newly-formed associations during the period of declarant control and transition to owner control.
 He is a frequent speaker at community association seminars and a contributor to various industry publications.
-Mark has been admitted to the College of Community Association Lawyers, a group of fewer than 150 lawyers nationwide who have distinguished themselves through contributions to the development of community association law.
+Mark is a Fellow in the College of Community Association Lawyers, a group of fewer than 150 lawyers nationwide who have distinguished themselves through contributions to the development of community association law.

 Before joining WLPP, Mark was a sole practitioner in Littleton, Colorado from 1992 through 1997, and before that, he practiced in a small general practice firm in Greenwood Village, Colorado, where he focused on real estate and business transactions, and commercial litigation.